Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Design and Methods

 \subsection{Study Design}

-Our survey design reflects our four main research objectives and is organized as follows.
+Our survey design is organized intro three main sections as follows.

 First, we measure adoption rates of GenAI chatbots alongside five longstanding task-specific LT applications: machine translation (e.g., Google Translate), voice assistants (e.g., Siri), assisted writing (e.g., Grammarly), speech transcription (e.g., Zoom captions), and text-to-speech generation (e.g., Adobe Read Out Loud).
-These applications were selected for their widespread commercial use and allow us to assess \textit{i)} participants' familiarity and experience with other task-specific LTs, \textit{ii)} whether GenAI is complementary or also replacing existing tools.
+These applications were selected for their widespread commercial use and allow us to assess \textit{i)}~participants' familiarity and experience with related LTs, \textit{ii)} compare adoption rates to frame GenAI chatbots' relevance in the current technological ecosystem.
 For each technology that participants reported using, we asked whether usage had changed since the introduction of GenAI chatbots and about the reasons for this shift.
 Additionally, we explicitly ask about potential behavioral shifts in the use of Web search queries.

-Second, for participants who adopted GenAI chatbots (henceforth GenAI \textit{users}), we asked questions mapping how, when, and for what purposes they use these tools.
-We provided a list of \textit{activities} identified as significant in prior research \citep{ouyang-etal-2023-shifted} (e.g., email writing, coding, travel planning), asked participants to indicate whether they perform these activities for work or personal use, and inquired about interaction modalities (e.g., using spoken language or written text) and the language (e.g. Italian or English) used in such interactions.
-To move beyond specific activities, we also analyzed users' interaction \textit{intent}, as a single activity like ``revising a text" can serve divergent goals---from polishing an email to practicing a language.
-We classified these underlying purposes using established taxonomies of usage intent \citep{bodonhelyi2024userintentrecognitionsatisfaction, 10.1145/3732294}.

-Third, to assess literacy in AI language technologies, we collected information on prior training, self-reported knowledge and competence, awareness of these technologies' benefits and risks, and desiderata for future education.
+Second, to assess literacy and competence in AI language technologies, we collected information on prior training, self-reported knowledge and competence, awareness of these technologies' benefits and risks, and desiderata for future education.